 Brookfield’s Camperdown Elm

-The Camperdown elm was discovered by the Earl of Camperdown in 1835.
-He found a twisted branch on one of his Wych elms in the Camperdown House estate in Dundee, Scotland.
+Famous for its stunning weeping form, with branches that spread wider than its height, the Camperdown Elm was first discovered in 1835 by the Earl of Camperdown.
+He noticed a twisted branch on one of his Wych elms at the Camperdown House estate in Dundee, Scotland.

 Brookfield’s Camperdown elm was recently listed with The New Zealand Tree Register, with support from the Royal New Zealand Institute of Horticulture.